My buddy Stan and I started his bathroom remodel project by tearing out the old claw-foot tub.

 I bought the pickup to haul things around – but now I regret it.
 The irony is, for most of my life I got by hauling things around in small cars.

 I started out with a VW.
 That little bug could carry anything.

 Every time Stan and I got kicked out an apartment (we liked to party) we piled all of our belongings on top of my VW and puttered across town to our new place.
 We had it down to an art.

 After I got married, I bought a Honda Civic hatchback.
 We called it The Egg because it looked like an egg and wasn’t much bigger.

-Regardless of its size, the genius of this vehicle was that Honda placed the wheel wells precisely 48.5” inches apart which meant the car willingly accepted 4′ X 8′ sheets of plywood or Sheetrock.
+Regardless of its size, the genius of this vehicle was that Honda placed the wheel wells precisely 48.5” inches apart which meant the car willingly accepted a 4′ X 8′ sheet of plywood.